grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 ### `aliases`

 Use to create redirects from the previous URL to the new URL when a page changes or moves.
 As a best practice, when you rename or move files, you should create an alias with a reference to the previous URL path to create a redirect from the old URL to the new URL.
-For more information, refer to [Hugo aliases](#hugo-aliases).
 In some cases, for example when you have deleted content or split a file into multiple topics, it may not be possible to create an alias for the moved content.

 ### Example